KngArthur/BeerList/README.md

  A beer list app for resturant craft beer selections

 ## Goals
+- customizable for each location.
-quickly editable.
+- quickly editable.
-accessible by QR code.
+- accessible by QR code.
-link to untapped page or rating.
+- link to untapped page or rating.